Adrenix/OSECA/README.md

 ### Is this mod server safe?
 Yes.
 This mod only changes visual animations and is client-side only.

-### Will there be a Fabric port to 1.16?
-To be determined.

 ### I ran into an issue running this mod.
 Please submit an [issue](https://github.com/Adrenix/OldSwing/issues).